Product Certification System

 eCOGRA makes its services available to all applicants whose activities fall within the scope of eCOGRA’s operations.
 The policies and procedures under which eCOGRA operates, ensures that there is neither discrimination towards potential applicants nor an inhibition of access by potential clients.

 eCOGRA, through legally enforceable agreements, has policies and arrangements to manage the confidentiality of all information obtained or created during the performance of conformity assessment activities at all levels of its organisation. eCOGRA informs the client, in advance, of the information it intends to place in the public domain.
 All other information, except for information that is made publicly accessible by the client, is considered as confidential and not shared.
 Information about a client that is obtained from sources other than the client, shall be treated as confidential.

 eCOGRA maintains and provides all relevant information via online media platforms or upon request.
 Online platforms include the eCOGRA website and LinkedIn.

-eCOGRA will review the effectiveness of the scheme on a periodic basis in order to confirm its validity and to identify aspects requiring improvement, considering feedback from stakeholders.
-The review will include provisions for ensuring that the scheme requirements are being applied in a consistent manner.
+eCOGRA will review the effectiveness of the system on a periodic basis in order to confirm its validity and to identify aspects requiring improvement, considering feedback from stakeholders.
+The review will include provisions for ensuring that the system requirements are being applied in a consistent manner.

 eCOGRA ensures that it has competent resources available to meet company, client and jurisdictional requirements.
 Competence is monitored on an ongoing basis.